NativeScript/tailwind/README.md

 # @nativescript/tailwind

-> **Warning**: :warning: `@nativescript/core@8.2.0` is required for colors to work properly You may see wrong colors on older core versions, because Tailwind CSS v3 uses the RGB/A color notation, which has been implemented for 8.2.0 and prior versions don't support it.
+> **Warning**: :warning: For **Tailwind CSS v3**, `@nativescript/core@8.2.0` is required for colors to work properly.
+You may see wrong colors on older core versions, because Tailwind CSS v3 uses the RGB/A color notation, which has been implemented for 8.2.0. **Tailwind CSS v4** uses Lightning CSS which handles this automatically.

 Makes using [Tailwind CSS](https://tailwindcss.com/) in NativeScript a whole lot easier!